streamlab/starting-point/CALENDAR.md

   - How might we use the data and expertise of others
   - Where might this story appear
   - Who's our audience

-### Hour 2 - Guest Speaker Ken Ward
-  - Ken Ward, a longtime environmental reporter with the Charleston Gazette, is one of our media partners and will talk about water quality issues in WV and how to best cover stories on this topic.

 ### Hour 3 - Team Lab Time